 UgLish has its critics among Professors, commentators, Educational Officials, Journalists, and others.
 And yet, it has become ingrained into everyday conversation, even on Facebook, Twitter, and WhatsApp.

-, a globalised world means that people should be able to communicate in standard English.
+The downside of Uglish is this.
+While Uglish creators have new ways of expressing local concepts, a globalized world means that people should communicate in standard English.
 “It is important to be understood the same way in Kampala, New York or London,” he says.

 Do They Speak English in Uganda?
 Darn, Good English – most of the time, it is not Pucker English nor the informal American Version, it is not the down-under Australian kind of English – it is English Ugandan style.
 Simply delightful and refreshing.

 What may surprise you is how well young people can speak English, and one must take into account that most of them speak another language at home, such as Luganda.
 When Ugandans attend school, they learn English, though Uglish has and is creeping in.

 Uganda is Africa’s Top English-Speaking Country that might surprise you, which surprised many here in the Pearl of Africa.
 As a Ugandan Tour Operator, we are delighted since it is an added plus in promoting the Pearl of Africa.